 Smart contracts associated with blockchain are nothing new.
 Indeed, first experimental forms of smart contracts already existed in the 1990s.
-These experimentations enabled to make the smart contract idea real.
+These experimentations in ICT research enabled to make the smart contract idea real.
 This innovative idea began in the mid-1970s, but when there was no support of advanced technologies.
 Certainly, the blockchain phenomenon allowed and is still allowing to have guarantees of trust, reliability and security that in the past were necessarily delegated to a “third” figure.

 According to the definition of the father of Ethereum (an open-source, public, blockchain-based distributed computing platform) Vitalik Buterin, the term smart contract defines a software, a code able of being executed without the control by a person.
 The substantial differences between a traditional contract and a smart contract is in the fact that the latter one is born from the execution of a code by a computer.